pseudonym-git/PortfolioSite/portfolio/content/my_projects/_index.md

 title = 'My_projects'
 +++

-# My Projects

-### G'day, this is where I'll be posting all the cool projects I complete
+# G'day, this is where I'll be posting all the cool projects I complete

 I have big plans for this one, including documenting: